Timeline of Key Historical Events

 - 1296–1328: First War of Scottish Independence; Scotland defended (eventually successfully) against English invasion.

-- 1297: Rebellion against England under William Wallace and Andrew Moray.
+- 1297: Rebellion against England under William Wallace (“Braveheart”) and Andrew Moray.

 - 1306: Robert the Bruce became King of Scotland.
 He was actually Normano-Scottish; the name was originally de Brus.

-- 1314: Battle of Bannockburn: Bruce’s Scottish forces defeated those of England’s king Edward II.
+- 1314: Battle of Bannockburn: Bruce’s Scottish forces defeated those of England’s Edward II.
+This was effectively the end of the First War of Scottish Independence (the formal end came in 1328).

 - 1315–17: Widespread famine in Europe, including Ireland and Britain.

-- 1315-18: Scottish invasion of Ireland by Edward Bruce (brother of Robert) allied with native Irish lords against Anglo-Norman occupation.
-It was not ultimately successful, but wreaked much havoc for the English.
+- 1315-18: Scottish invasion of Ireland by Edward Bruce (brother of Robert) allied with some of the native Irish (Gaelic) lords against Anglo-Norman occupation; these supporters declared Edward the new High King of Ireland.
+The war was not ultimately successful, in part due to the ongoing famine which made supplying an army difficult; but it wreaked much havoc for the English.
+It also involved the movement of some 6,000 to 10,000 Scots into Ireland, mostly Ulster.

-- ca. 1310s-1320s: O’Neills of Tyrone brought many Scottish gallowglas mercenaries to Ulster to fight the English, during reign of Robert the Bruce.
+- ca. 1310s–20s: O’Neills of Tyrone brought many Scottish gallowglas mercenaries to Ulster to fight the English, during reign of Robert the Bruce.
 Many remained there.

-- 1326: The Auld Alliance between Scotland and France was formally renewed.
+- 1326: The Auld Alliance between Scotland and France was renewed.

 - 1332–57: Second War of Scottish Independence; Scotland again slowly repelled an attempted English invasion (successful in part because of the Auld Alliance between Scotland and France, plus England becoming embroiled in the Hundred Years’ War with France from 1337).
 Conflict more or less ended with the Treaty of Berwick.
 Scotland was destitued by the war, but remained independent until the Treaty of Union in 1707.

-- 1333: The Anglo-Norman English lose control of Ireland west of the River Shannon.
+- 1333: The Anglo-Norman English lost control of Ireland west of the River Shannon.

 - 1337–1453: The Hundred Years’ War between the English and French dynasties drew English military away from Gaelic areas.